What is a specialist fund?

 The depth and expertise of the Pantheon investment team combined with the broad nature of the underlying portfolio and solid long-term track record makes the trust a worthy consideration for exposure to the asset class, although past performance is not a guide to the future.
 The approach focuses on maintaining varied exposure to different parts of the private investment life cycle.
 Investors in the Trust therefore access a portfolio diversified by manager, investment type, stage, geography, fund, vintage and sector.

-Pantheon has also been a leader in buying back its own shares to close a wide discount to net asset value, something that’s persisted across the sector in recent years.
-There remains a perception among investors that higher interest rates will have a big impact on private equity-owned companies, which trend to have higher debt.
-The managers points out, however, that generally their portfolio companies do not rely on debt as much as is average for private equity.
+Pantheon has also been a leader in buying back its own shares to close a wide discount to net asset value, something that’s persisted across the sector in recent years, but shares have recently fallen back to a substantial discount reflecting persistent negative sentiment.
+There remains a perception among investors that higher interest rates will have a big impact on private equity-owned companies, which tend to have higher debt.
+The managers point out, however, that generally their portfolio companies do not rely on debt as much as is average for private equity.

 5. Schroder Global Energy Transition